traverson/traverson/README.md

 ### Pass a Link Array

-You can also pass an array of strings to the walk method.
+You can also pass an array of strings to the follow method.
 Makes no difference.

     api.newRequest()
-       .walk('first_link', 'second_link', 'third_link')
+       .follow('first_link', 'second_link', 'third_link')
        .getResource(callback)

 is equivalent to

     api.newRequest()
-       .walk(['first_link', 'second_link', 'third_link'])
+       .follow(['first_link', 'second_link', 'third_link'])
        .getResource(callback)

-If the first argument to `walk` is an array, all remaining arguments will be ignored, though.
+If the first argument to `follow` is an array, all remaining arguments will be ignored, though.

 ### POST, PUT, DELETE and PATCH